Masters Tournament: Early tournament years

-Initially the Augusta National Invitation field was composed of Bobby Jones' close associates.
-Jones had petitioned the USGA to hold the U.S. Open at Augusta but the USGA denied the petition, noting that the hot Georgia summers would create difficult playing conditions.
+The present name, Masters Tournament, was officially adopted in 1939, but had been in use since the first tournament (newspapers sometimes called it the "Masters Open").

 Gene Sarazen hit the "shot heard 'round the world" in 1935, holing a shot from the fairway on the par 5 15th for a double eagle (albatross).
 This tied Sarazen with Craig Wood, and in the ensuing 36-hole playoff, Sarazen was the victor by five strokes.
+Roberts would later contend that Sarazen's shot had "put the Masters in business", but attendance fell in 1935 and 1936.
+Throughout the rest of the 1930s, the numbers of players who accepted tournament invitations fell despite an increase in sent invitations, falling to a nadir of 42 golfers at the 1938 Masters.
+The club was in an inconvenient location and the effects of the Depression were still lingering.

+The gallery for Sunday's final two rounds at the 1939 Masters was estimated at 10,000 spectators.

+In 1940, Roberts stated that the Masters was one of the top tournaments in the United States, if not the biggest.
+He stated, "I am told that the Masters has outdistanced in attendance both the U.S. Amateur and the PGA."
+The tournament was not played from 1943 to 1945, due to World War II.
+To assist the war effort, cattle and turkeys were raised on the Augusta National grounds.

+After the war, ticket sales were still a struggle: club member Jerry Franklin would plead with Augusta Chronicle owner William Morris Jr. to buy a group of tickets.

 Byron Nelson won the first of two Masters titles in 1937.
 Jimmy Demaret won three times as did Sam Snead in the 1940s and 1950s.
 Ben Hogan won the 1951 and 1953 Masters and was runner-up on four occasions.

-In 1940, Clifford Roberts, chairman of the Masters, stated that the Masters was one of the top tournaments in the United States, if not the biggest.
-He stated, "I am told that the Masters has outdistanced in attendance both the U.S. Amateur and the PGA."
-The tournament was not played from 1943 to 1945, due to World War II.
-To assist the war effort, cattle and turkeys were raised on the Augusta National grounds.
+The club raised ticket prices to $10 for the 1951 tournament; spectators were not pleased.

 1960s–1970s

+Through the 50s and into the 60s, the Masters was still not widely attended.
+Locals were able to buy tickets at the gate on the day of each round.
+The city held a "Masters hospitality week", featuring a parade, from 1957 through 1967.

+In 1967, series badge prices rose to $15; by 1975, they were $30.

-The Big Three of Arnold Palmer, Gary Player, and Jack Nicklaus dominated the Masters from 1960 through 1978, winning the event 11 times between them during that span.
+The "Big Three" of Arnold Palmer, Gary Player, and Jack Nicklaus dominated the Masters from 1960 through 1978, winning the event 11 times between them during that span.
 After winning by one stroke in 1958, Palmer won by one stroke again in 1960 in memorable circumstances.
 Trailing Ken Venturi by one shot in the 1960 event, Palmer made birdies on the last two holes to prevail.
 Palmer would go on to win another two Masters in 1962 and 1964.
+Palmer's caddie at Augusta each time was Nathaniel "Iron Man" Avery.